 Temporary journal files store health records that are generated when the device is locked, such as when the user is exercising.
 These are stored in Data Protection class Protected Unless Open.
-When the device is unlocked, they are imported into the primary health databases, then deleted when the merge is completed.
+When the device is unlocked, the temporary journal files are imported into the primary health databases, then deleted when the merge is completed.